BIM52751 - Care providers: childminders: expenses

-Childminders, whether members of the NCMA or not, may calculate their expenses using the NCMA/Inland Revenue agreement.
+Childminders, whether members of PACEY or not, may calculate their expenses using the NCMA/HMRC agreement.
 Their statutory rights are not affected by the agreement.
 Childminders may calculate their profits on the normal basis if they wish to do so.
+And from April 2013, the simplified expenses rules offer a further alternative method of calculating certain expenses (see BIM75000 onwards).

-The NCMA has been told that in calculating any taxable profits, Inspectors will allow as deductions from childminding income expenses which are reasonable in amount and which are directly attributable to childminding.
-The cash book and attendance register produced by the Association provides an acceptable way of recording income and outgoings.
-Receipts for items of expenditure will not be required for items costing less than £10.
+In calculating any taxable profits, HMRC allow as deductions from childminding income expenses which are reasonable in amount and which are directly attributable to childminding.
+The cash book and attendance register produced by PACEY provides an acceptable way of recording income and outgoings.
+Receipts are not required for items costing less than £10.
+Receipts are required if a number of smaller items are purchased at one time and the total cost is £10 or more.

 The agreement is based on the hours that childminders work and not on the number of children they care for.
 A childminder looking after a child on a full time basis for 40 or more hours each week is entitled to claim the full time proportion of expenses.